 Wimbledon College prides itself on its exam results at both GCSE and A level.
-This is a fantastic opportunity for exceptional teachers and you do not need to be a practising Catholic to apply.
+This is a fantastic opportunity for an exceptional teacher and you do not need to be a practising Catholic to apply.
 Visits to the school are welcome by appointment